Ever wondered why a married woman can be addressed by her husband’s name? Why is it “Mr. and Mrs. Husband’s Name” and never the other way around?

-Under coverture laws, a woman’s legal rights were subsumed by her husband’s when she got marriage.
+Under the law of coverture, a woman’s legal rights were subsumed by her husband’s when she got marriage.

 Legally, a husband and wife became one person: the husband.
 Upon marriage, the wife gave up her separate identity under the law, and her husband in effect had complete legal and economic control over her.Under the law of "coverture", a husband and wife became one person: the husband.
 The wife's identity was erased. #womenshistory Click To Tweet

 It all started in the Middle Ages.